 Background and Standards Considerations

-Because newspaper articles contain only the most critical points about an issue, attempting to write one provides practice in learning how to summarize information concisely.
-The following lesson will help students learn how a social decision-making/critical thinking/SEL framework can be used to summarize the main points of an issue.
+This exercise starts from the process of writing a newspaper article, a form of writing that helps students learn to summarize information concisely.
+The lesson will also help students learn how a social decision-making framework can be used to understand the main points of an issue.

-Also, by working together to create an article, students may better understand how current events represent problems that require solutions.
-The task of creating a newspaper article is often highly engaging for students as many of them will enjoy creatively designing front pages, and so on.
-(Note that you can reformat the lesson to be compatible with any set of problem solving/decision making steps students are being taught as part of SEL or character development lessons.)
+By working together to write an article, students may better understand problems like the assault on the Capitol that require analysis from many perspectives.
+Note that you can reformat the lesson to be compatible with any set of problem-solving or decision-making steps that you’re teaching students as part of SEL or character development lessons.

-- Understand the process used in creating a newspaper article.
+- Understand the process used in writing a newspaper article,

-- Develop critical thinking skills to use when analyzing current or historical accounts of events.
+- Develop critical thinking skills to use when analyzing current accounts of events, and

-Begin the class by discussing the topic area under study.
+Begin by discussing the topic area under study—in this case, the assault on the Capitol.
 Define any new vocabulary words.
-Discuss the "who, what, where, when, and why" of the topic.
+Discuss the “who, what, where, when, and why” approach to news writing.

-- How is information about current events communicated now?
-How do you get most of your current events information?
-(Talk about this as a problem, as well, and look into the potential strengths and weaknesses of the various sources, including the internet, and especially of relying only on one source)
+Introduce the assignment (more detail on this can be found below), and ask students: How is information about current events communicated?
+How do you get most of your information about current events?
+Discuss the potential strengths and weaknesses of various sources, including the internet, and especially the problem of relying on only one source.

-Directions: Imagine that you are a newspaper reporter for The New York Times or a more local newspaper.
-You have been asked to write a newspaper article on a current events topic or a social studies topic you have just finished studying in class.
+Ask students to imagine that they are reporters for The New York Times or a smaller, local newspaper who have been assigned to write an article on the assault on the Capitol (or a current event or social studies topic you have just finished studying in class).

 - What is the problem you are thinking about?

 - What people or groups of people are involved?
-What do you know about the character/laws of life of key individuals involved?
+What do you know about the character of key individuals involved?

 - What feelings and goals does each person or group have?